Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

-The purpose of this document is to describe problems and workarounds for restarting Contrail components on Windows.
+The purpose of this document is to describe problems with workarounds for restarting Contrail components on Windows.

 ## Docker/HNS networks issues

-Windows Server 2016 with Docker 18.09 has an issue with associating HNS networks and Docker networks
+Windows Server 2016 with Docker 18.09 has an issue with associating HNS networks and Docker networks.

 Restarting Docker service causes Docker networks to lose their association to corresponding HNS networks, if they were created using custom network plugins.
 It is caused by lack of information regarding network plugin in HNS itself.